TILOS-AI-Institute/MacroPlacement/SPNR/designs/ariane/README.md

     end
 endgenerate
 ```
-sram.sv available in the *./rtl/* directory already contains these changes.
+sram.sv available in the *./rtl/* directory already contains these changes (16bit configuration).
 We used this .sv files for our synthesis run and the synthesized netlist contains 136 16bit memory macros.
-We also ran with 64bit configuration and in that scenario the synthesized netlist contains 37 64bit memory macros.
+We also ran with 64bit configuration and in that scenario the synthesized netlist contains 37 64bit memory macros (Not added in this repo).
 As Yosys does not support System-Verlog files, we use the verilog netlist available in the [ORFS](https://github.com/The-OpenROAD-Project/OpenROAD-flow-scripts/tree/master/flow/designs/src/ariane) GitHub and replace the 64bit memory macros with four or three 16bit memory macros based on the number of connected read-data pins.
 This modified netlist is available in the *./rtl/sv2v/* directory.

 ## **SP\&R Flow:**
 We implement Ariane design on the Nangate45 platform using commercial tools Genus (Synthesis) and Innovus (P&R) and open-source tools Yosys (Synthesis) and OpenROAD (P&R).
 The required *.lef* and *.lib* files are downloaded from the OpenROAD-flow-scripts (ORFS) [GitHub](https://github.com/The-OpenROAD-Project/OpenROAD-flow-scripts/tree/master/flow/platforms/nangate45).
 We use the [fakeram](https://github.com/jjcherry56/bsg_fakeram) generator for the Nangate45 platform to generate the 16-bit memory.
 All the required *.lib* and *.lef* files are copied into the *./platforms/nangate45* directory.